th3happybit/AntiNetCut/README.md

 # AntiNetCut

-this script just change the mac address for your interface, when someone using netcut in your network.
+a script just change the mac address for your interface, when someone using netcut in your network.

-## requirements
+## Requirements

 - macchanger

-## how to use
+## How to use it

 - open the AntiNetCut.sh and set the interface name (myinterface) for example: wlp3s0 and u can get that using : ifconfig command
 - give execute permission to the script: chmod u+x AntiNetCut.sh